TREEcg/specification/specs/6-compatibility.md

 ## DCAT ## {#dcat}

 [[!VOCAB-DCAT-2]] is the standard for Open Data Portals by W3C.
-In order to find TREE compliant datasets in data portals, there SHOULD be a `dcat:endpointURL` from the `dcat:DataService` to the entrypoint where the `tree:Collection`s are described.
+In order to find TREE compliant datasets in data portals, there SHOULD be a `dcat:endpointDescription` from the `dcat:DataService` to the entrypoint where the `tree:Collection`s and the `tree:ViewDescription`s are listed.
 Furthermore, there SHOULD be a `dct:conformsTo` this URI: `https://w3id.org/tree`.

 ## Hydra ## {#hydra}